sadesyllas/vscode-workspace-switcher/README.md

 ## Requirements

-* The editor (i.e., `code` or `code-insiders`) must be in your `$PATH`
+* The editor (i.e., `code` or `code-insiders`) must be in your `$PATH` or the path to the appropriate executable must be set through the available settings (`vscodeWorkspaceSwitcher.codeExecutable` or `vscodeWorkspaceSwitcher.codeInsidersExecutable`)

 ## Extension Settings

 This extension contributes the following settings:

 * `vscodeWorkspaceSwitcher.paths`
   * Array of strings, each representing directory where your `.code-workspace` files are stored
   * These directory paths will also be used to select where to create a `.code-workspace` file for the current workspace
+* `vscodeWorkspaceSwitcher.codeExecutable`
+  * String representing the path to VS Code's executable in case it cannot be found in `$PATH`
+* `vscodeWorkspaceSwitcher.codeInsidersExecutable`
+  * String representing the path to VS Code Insiders's executable in case it cannot be found in `$PATH`

 ## Commands